aniketbumbc/code-challenge/README.md

 At heycar we value a lot collaboration.
 As a part of our technical assessment we have a pairing session when you will have a chance to collaborate with one of our engineers you will be potentially working with at heycar.
-When the session starts you will be require to fetch data from a public API to render both a list of items and a details pages.
+When the session starts you will be require to do a task like fetching data from a public API to render both a list of items.
-Please checkout this project to your local machine and open it in your preferred IDE of choice.
+Please checkout this project in your local machine and open it in your preferred IDE of choice.
 Make sure you can build and run the project.

 # Tech Stack Choices